The Israel Lobby and U.S. Foreign Policy: Criticism

 In the following issue of the magazine were a number of responses criticizing the essay including from Jeffrey Herf, Andrei Markovits and Daniel Pipes.
 Herf and Markovits found Mearsheimer and Walt's arguments reminiscent of traditional fabricated antisemitic global conspiracies.
 They argue that Israel was not the focus of American Middle Eastern policy, but rather ensuring the secure global supply of oil.
 According to them, Israel would come to be viewed by the U.S. military establishment as a useful ally in a challenging region.
 They refute Mearsheimer and Walt's claim blaming the Israel Lobby for the Iraq War.
 They cite Saddam Hussein's own military commanders as not being aware that Iraq did not have weapons of mass destruction up to three months before the US led invasion.
 Herf and Markovits dispute Mearsheimer and Walt's implications that the State of Israel is the main cause for anti-Western sentiment in the Middle East and assert that American Jews have the right to free speech and political participation like all Americans.
 Daniel Pipes clarified that he was not involved in the founding of Campus Watch, and asserted that he does not "take orders from some mythical 'Lobby'."
-After that even more criticisms appeared in the second issue of April, most prominently by Alan Dershowitz citing a long list of what he said were factual errors and distortions.
+More criticisms appeared in the second issue of April, most prominently by Alan Dershowitz, citing a list of what he said were factual errors and distortions.
+Mearsheimer and Walt had referred to Dershowitz specifically as an "apologist" for the Israel lobby.
+In a March 2006 interview with The Harvard Crimson, Dershowitz called the article "one-sided" and its authors "liars" and "bigots".
+The next day, on MSNBC's Scarborough Country, he suggested the paper had been derived from multiple hate sites: "Every paragraph virtually is copied from a neo-Nazi Web site, from a radical Islamic Web site, from David Duke's Web site."
+Dershowitz subsequently wrote a report challenging the paper, arguing that it contained "three types of major errors: Quotations are wrenched out of context, important facts are misstated or omitted, and embarrassingly weak logic is employed."
+In a May 2006 letter in The London Review of Books, Mearsheimer and Walt denied that they had used any racist sources for their article, writing that Dershowitz had failed to offer any evidence to support his claim.

 Robert Pfaltzgraff of the Institute for Foreign Policy Analysis questioned why Mearsheimer and Walt had suddenly arrived at completely different assumptions related to the Israel Lobby than that they had utilized for the rest of their career.
 Pfaltzgraff also denied their claim that "pro-Israeli forces" had established a "commanding presence" at the Institute for Foreign Policy Analysis.